M3GAN: Future

 In November 2022, The New York Times reported that Universal was pleased by how the film turned out and was planning to make a sequel.
 In January 2023, Johnstone confirmed talks of a sequel, with Wan explaining that he had an "idea of where sequels would go".
 The sequel, M3GAN 2.0, was written by Cooper, with Williams and McGraw returning as Gemma and Cady, respectively.
 Johnstone was in talks to return to direct.
 The film was scheduled to be released on January 17, 2025, but was pushed back to May 16, 2025, before being pushed back once more to June 27, 2025.

-In June 2024, a spin-off titled SOULM8TE was announced as being in development, with Kate Dolan directing and rewriting the screenplay based on a previous draft written by Rafael Jordan.
-The film is scheduled to be released on January 9, 2026, having been originally slated for release on January 2, 2026.
+In June 2024, a spin-off titled Soulm8te was announced as being in development, with Kate Dolan directing and rewriting the screenplay based on a previous draft written by Rafael Jordan.
+The film, originally set to be released in early 2026, was pulled from the release calendar in December 2025, with Universal seeking a new distributor for the film.
+Soulm8te premiered at the Gaze International LGBT Film Festival Dublin on July 31, 2026, and was released on digital platforms the next day, August 1, 2026, by Universal Pictures Home Entertainment.